 - Click OK.

 After you have configured the network route, you must activate your new network configuration.

 - Go to CONTROL > Box.

 - In the left menu, expand Network and click Activate new network configuration.

-- Select Failsafe The Network Activation Succeeded message is displayed after your new network configurations have been successfully activated.
+- Select Soft.
+The Network Activation Succeeded message is displayed after your new network configurations have been successfully activated.

 The direct attached route is now displayed as pending on the CONTROL > Network page.
-To make the route active, you must use one of the IP addresses in the network as a virtual server IP address (default) or as an additional IP address (remote units).
+To make the route active, you must use one of the IP addresses in the network as a box IP address (default) or as a shared network IP address (remote units).

-You must use at least one IP address from the network as a virtual server IP address.
-If you are using a high availability setup, these virtual server IP addresses will be transferred to the secondary CloudGen Firewall in case of a failure.
+You must use at least one IP address from the network as a shared network IP address.
+If you are using a high availability setup, these IP addresses will be transferred to the secondary CloudGen Firewall in case of a failure.